luigifreda/pyslam/README.md

 ./main_slam.py
 ```

-This will process the same default [KITTI]((http://www.cvlibs.net/datasets/kitti/eval_odometry.php)) video (available in the folder `data/videos`) by using its corresponding camera calibration file (available in the folder `settings`).
-You can stop it by clicking on one of the opened windows and pressing the key 'Q' or closing the 3D pangolin GUI.
+This will process the same default [KITTI](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) video (available in the folder `data/videos`) by using its corresponding camera calibration file (available in the folder `settings`).
+You can stop it by clicking on one of the open windows and pressing the key 'Q' or closing the 3D Pangolin GUI.

 ---